RMIT-SEPT/majorproject-9-mon-1530-1/docs/README.md

 # Setting up database docker image
 For our project we currently use a docker image for our database.

+The following sets assume you have docker installed on your system.
+Visit https://www.docker.com/products/docker-desktop for the installation

 To set it up do the following:

 Open a command prompt (power shell for windows) in setup/docker/db and run